 Legislation, Regulations and Policy for Lone Workers in Ireland

-lone working ireland
+lone working legislation in Ireland

 Who are lone workers in Ireland?
 The Health and Safety Authority of Ireland (HSA) identifies lone workers as ‘those who work by themselves without close or direct supervision.
 Anybody who works alone, including contractors, self-employed people and employee, is classed as a lone worker.’¹ Lone workers include: Section 19 of the Safety, Health and Welfare at …